 Ice Skate at the Maggie Daley Park Skating Ribbon

 Maggie Daley Park always has a plethora of activities to choose from, and it’s arguably the most family-friendly park in Chicago!
 During the warmer weather, you can rock climb, play tennis, and enjoy a round of mini-golf.
-Starting November 20th, it transforms into our favorite ice skating spot in Chicago.
+Starting late November, it transforms into our favorite ice skating spot in Chicago.
 Unlike the traditional-style rink in front of The Bean, this path is a looping ribbon, so you really feel like you’re traveling somewhere.
-Due to Covid, 2020-2021 ice skating times must be reserved in advance online.

 Have you enjoyed any of these things to do in downtown Chicago, or do you have other recommendations for things to do outside in Chicago?
 Let us know in the comments below!